Nilpatil352/Angular-JsonData-Table/acme-userDetails/README.md

 - Minimal, clean styling without heavy UI frameworks

 ---
-# Additional Notes
+## Additional Notes

--Serial Number Column
+- **Serial Number Column**:
-    A static Sr.No column is added to the table.
-    Each row shows i + 1 (where i is the zero-based index), ensuring numbering starts from 1 instead of 0.
+  A static "Sr.No." column is added to the table.
+Each row shows `i + 1` (where `i` is the zero-based index), ensuring numbering starts from 1 instead of 0.

--Row Index in Details View
+- **Row Index in Details View**:
   Since JSON data uses zero-based indices, displaying row numbers directly would show "Row 0".
   To make this user-friendly, the index is incremented by 1 in the template.

 ---

-## Features of App
+### Features of App

 - **Dynamic headers**: The table adapts to the structure of the data.
 - **Inline editing**: Edit values directly inside the table; updates are kept in memory.